From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 Event Yielding: The

-event containing this information.UI Consumption: The
+Turnclass, which wrapsGeminiChat, yields aUsageMetadataevent containing this information.UI Consumption: The

 State Management: The

-context receives this data and updates its running totals, making thecachedContentTokenCount
+SessionStatsProvidercontext receives this data and updates its running totals, making thecachedContentTokenCountavailable to the UI for display.

-Global Preferences with the save_memory
+Global Preferences with the save_memory Tool

-tool.
+The /memory add slash command calls the save_memory tool.
 Based on packages/core/src/tools/memoryTool.ts, this tool is designed for persisting natural language facts.

 The Hands: A Showcase of Powerful Tools